DeepWaterIMR/BioticExplorerServer/README.md

----
-output:
-  html_document:
-    keep_md: yes
-editor_options:
-  chunk_output_type: console
----

 # BioticExplorer-Server
-**R package to generate and update the server-side data for BioticExplorer**
+**R Package for Downloading Server-Side Data for BioticExplorer**

-This package can be used to download IMR Biotic database and to place it into a [duckdb](https://duckdb.org/docs/api/r.html) allowing an access to all institute's Biotic data from R.
+This package can be used to download IMR Biotic database and to place it into a [duckdb](https://duckdb.org/docs/api/r.html) database, providing access to all of the institute's Biotic data from R.

 ## Installation